dumpstertree/curio-engine/README.md

     fields: []
 children: []
 ```
+Prefabs can load other prefabs recursively by formating the name like so `!prefab_id::name_of_form_instance`.
+This is great for complex structures like a scene.

 Now that we have an asset we can load them into the context.
 Lets spawn this as well at the start of the Habit.
 This prefab though is missing a Facet in our project, "Rotate".
 Lets define that now